sky-uk/feed/README.md

 # Feed

-This project contains Kubernetes controllers for managing external ingress with AWS or [IPVS/gorb](https://github.com/sky-uk/gorb).
+This project contains Kubernetes controllers for managing external ingress with AWS or [IPVS](https://github.com/sky-uk/merlin).

 There are two controllers provided, `feed-ingress` which runs an nginx instance, and `feed-dns` which manages route53 entries.
-They can be run independently as needed, or together to provide a full ingress solution.
+They can be run independently as needed, or together to provide a full ingress solution. `feed-ingress` can be arbitrarily scaled up to support any traffic load.

 Feed is actively used in production and should be stable enough for general usage.
 We can scale to many thousands of requests per second with only a handful of replicas.